 G. Plazer, "The Geometry of Automotive Rearview Mirrors-Why Blind Zones Exist and Strategies to Overcome Them," SAE Tech.
 Paper 950601 (1995).

-When to Look in Mirrors?
+21. When to Look in Mirrors?

 - Poll?
-Most important time to look
+Most important time to look in mirrors

 - Beginning of straightaway (passing zone)

 - Middle of straightaway

 - End of straightaway

 - Entering a corner

+- In a corner

 - Exiting a corner

-- In a corner